SiliconLabsSoftware/matter_sdk/docs/platforms/silabs/silabs_matter_aws_guide.md

 # Matter Wi-Fi + AWS Component

-    cloud solutions(AWS,GCP,APPLE ...) directly.
+-   Matter+AWS is a silabs only feature to connect matter devices to proprietary cloud solutions(AWS,GCP,APPLE ...) directly.
 As such, a Matter Wi-Fi device must support connecting locally on the Matter Fabric, via IPv6, and connecting to the Internet via IPv4.